-Background: Polymyositis (PM) and dermatomyositis (DM) are distinct subgroups of idiopathic inflammatory myopathies.
-Dysferlinopathy, caused by a dysferlin gene mutation, usually presents in late adolescence with muscle weakness; the degenerative muscle changes are often accompanied by inflammatory infiltrates, frequently resulting in misdiagnosis as PM.
+Background: Polymyositis (PM) and dermatomyositis (DM) are two distinct subgroups of idiopathic inflammatory myopathies.
+Dysferlinopathy, caused by a dysferlin gene mutation, usually presents in late adolescence with muscle weakness, degenerative muscle changes are often accompanied by inflammatory infiltrates, often resulting in a misdiagnosis as polymyositis.

-Objective: To identify differential biological pathways and hub genes related to PM, DM, and dysferlinopathy by using bioinformatics analysis, in order to understand their pathomechanisms and obtain guidance for therapy development.
+Objective: To identify differential biological pathways and hub genes related to polymyositis, dermatomyositis and dysferlinopathy using bioinformatics analysis for understanding the pathomechanisms and providing guidance for therapy development.

-Methods: We performed ribonucleic acid sequencing for vastus lateralis muscle biopsy samples from 7 patients with DM, 8 patients with PM, 8 patients with dysferlinopathy, and 5 control participants.
-Differentially expressed genes (DEGs) were identified using DESeq2.
+Methods: We analyzed intramuscular ribonucleic acid (RNA) sequencing data from seven dermatomyositis, eight polymyositis, eight dysferlinopathy and five control subjects.
+Differentially expressed genes (DEGs) were identified by using DESeq2.
 Enrichment analyses were performed to understand the functions and enriched pathways of DEGs.
-A protein-protein interaction (PPI) network was constructed, and gene clusters were identified using the molecular complex detection tool (MCODE) to identify hub genes.
+A protein-protein interaction (PPI) network was constructed, and clarified the gene cluster using the molecular complex detection tool (MCODE) analysis to identify hub genes.

-Results: A total of 1048, 179, and 3807 DEGs were detected in DM, PM, and dysferlinopathy, respectively.
-Enrichment analyses revealed that upregulated DEGs were involved in the type 1 interferon signaling pathway in DM, antigen processing and peptide antigen presentation in PM, and the cellular response to stimuli in dysferlinopathy.
-The PPI network and MCODE cluster identified 23 genes (IFI6, IFI27, IFI35, IFIT1, IFIT2, IFIT3, IFIT5, IFITM1, IFITM3, IRF1, MX1, MX2, OAS1, OAS2, OAS3, HLA-A, HLA-B, HLA-C, STAT2, PSMB8, SAMHD1, XAF1, and RSAD2) related to the type 1 interferon signaling pathway in DM, 4 genes (PDIA3, HLA-C, B2M, and TAP1) related to major histocompatibility complex class I formation and quality control in PM, and 7 genes (HSPA9, RPTOR, MTOR, LAMTOR1, LAMTOR5, ATP6V0D1, and ATP6V0B) related to the cellular response to stress in dysferlinopathy.
+Results: A total of 1,048, 179 and 3,807 DEGs were detected in DM, PM and dysferlinopathy, respectively.
+Enrichment analyses revealed that upregulated DEGs were involved in type 1 interferon (IFN1) signaling pathway in DM, antigen processing and presentation of peptide antigen in PM, and cellular response to stimuli in dysferlinopathy.
+The PPI network and MCODE cluster identified 23 genes related to type 1 interferon signaling pathway in DM, 4 genes (PDIA3, HLA-C, B2M, and TAP1) related to MHC class 1 formation and quality control in PM, and 7 genes (HSPA9, RPTOR, MTOR, LAMTOR1, LAMTOR5, ATP6V0D1, and ATP6V0B) related to cellular response to stress in dysferlinopathy.

-Conclusion: Intramuscular transcriptome analysis using a bioinformatics approach identified overexpression of genes related to the IFN1 signaling pathway in DM and overexpression of genes related to MHC-I formation and quality control in PM.
-In dysferlinopathy, overexpression of HSPA9 and the mammalian target of rapamycin (mTOR) complex 1 signaling pathway genes was detected.
-These results may provide new directions for future research on their pathogenesis and treatment.
+Conclusion: Overexpression of genes related to the IFN1 signaling pathway and major histocompatibility complex (MHC) class I formation was identified in DM and PM, respectively.
+In dysferlinopathy, overexpression of HSPA9 and the mTORC1 signaling pathway genes was detected.